petecarapetyan/cc_starter_java_eclipse/README.md

 - More material here than you will initially need
 - Shows unit test that you won't do until Assignment 7

-## How to
+## How to Consume Template

 - Create your project on github, not your local drive, by clicking the green template button
 - Clone this down to your local drive in the appropriate workspace directory
-- Import this project as an existing Eclipse project
+- Import this project as an existing Maven project
 - Start your coding in App.java's execute() method

 ALWAYS rename your project from `FIXME`, after importing!
 See troubleshooting below.

+## How to run app

+In Eclipse run App.java as a java app as you would any other app

+## How To run Unit Tests

+In Eclipse run MyServiceTest as JUnit test

 ## Troubleshooting